Skip to content

 result = computer.screenshot()

-Best for: browser automation, web scraping, testing, and any workflow where you know exactly what steps to take.
+Best for: programmatic automation, testing, and any workflow where you know exactly what steps to take.

 Learn more →